 AC = BC

-As we know, the angles opposite to the equal sides are equal, by isosceles triangle theorem.
+We know that by isosceles triangle theorem, the angles opposite to the equal sides are equal.

 Therefore, ∠A = ∠B

 Question 4: If 3 cot A = 4, check whether (1 – tan2A)/(1 + tan2A) = cos2 A – sin2 A or not.